-Dr. Myles is a caring and compassionate dentist that often treats patients who suffer from a fear of the dentist or dental anxiety.
+Dr. Myles is a caring and compassionate dentist.
+He often helps patients who suffer from a fear of the dentist or dental anxiety.
 The first thing you should do is call our office and voice your concerns.
 Our helpful staff will be able to explain your options including the use of sedation dentistry.
 We utilize sedation methods to help our patients receive the dental care they need.

 What will happen if I avoid the dentist?

-Your oral health should be taken just as serious as your overall health.
-Skipping your doctors appointments could potentially cause harm to your body.
-Similarly, skipping your regular dentist appointments means potentially harming your teeth and gums.
+You should take your oral health as seriously as your overall health.
+Skipping your dental visits could potentially cause harm to your body.
+Similarly, skipping your regular dental appointments mean potentially harming your teeth and gums.
 If you skip your routine dental check-ups, you are at a higher risk for gum disease, tooth decay, tooth loss, and bone loss.